top of page

 As the child moves:

-• The rods transmit vibrations through touch
+• The rods transmit vibrations through touch.

-• The child receives clear information about the environment ahead
+• The child receives clear information about the environment ahead.

-This feedback tells the child:
+This feedback communicates essential information to the child:

-• Stop — the path is blocked
+• Stop—the path is blocked.

-• Slow down — uneven or bumpy surface ahead
+• Slow down—uneven or bumpy surface ahead.

-• Prepare — a drop-off or step is coming
+• Prepare—a drop-off or step is coming.

-4-year-old with CVI "takes the couch with her" when wearing her Belt Cane at home
+4-year-old with CVI 'takes the couch with her' when wearing her Belt Cane at home

 Why This Is a Balance Advantage

-• Continuous balance feedback
+• Continuous balance feedback.

-• Predictable movement
+• Predictable movement.

-• Confidence to walk independently
+• Confidence to walk independently.

-• The ability to confidently join peers in play, exploration, and daily life
+• The ability to confidently join peers in play, exploration, and daily life.

 The Belt Cane is a walking solution designed for real life.